Abductive reasoning

 A Mastermind player uses abduction to infer the secret peg colors (bottom) from summaries (smaller pegs, right) of discrepancies in their guesses (large pegs, top).

 Abductive reasoning (also called abduction, abductive inference, or retroduction) is a form of logical inference that seeks the simplest and most likely conclusion from a set of observations.
-It was formulated and advanced by American philosopher and logician Charles Sanders Peirce beginning in the latter half of the 19th century.
+It was formulated and advanced by the American philosopher and logician Charles Sanders Peirce beginning in the latter half of the 19th century.

 Abductive reasoning, unlike deductive reasoning, yields a plausible conclusion but does not definitively verify it.
 Abductive conclusions do not eliminate uncertainty or doubt, which is expressed in terms such as "best available" or "most likely".
 While inductive reasoning draws general conclusions that apply to many situations, abductive conclusions are confined to the particular observations in question.

 In the 1990s, as computing power grew, the fields of law, computer science, and artificial intelligence research spurred renewed interest in the subject of abduction.

 Diagnostic expert systems frequently employ abduction.

 Deduction, induction, and abduction

 Deduction

-Deductive reasoning allows deriving $b$ from $a$ only where $b$ is a formal logical consequence of $a$.
-In other words, deduction derives the consequences of the assumed.
-Given the truth of the assumptions, a valid deduction guarantees the truth of the conclusion.
-For example, given that "all men are mortal" ($a_1$) and "Socrates is a man" ($a_2$), it follows that "Socrates is mortal" ($b$).
+Deductive reasoning means deriving from a premise $A$ some formal logical conclusion $B$.
+Given the truth of the premise, a valid deduction guarantees the truth of the conclusion.
+For example, a classical syllogism assumes the premises that "Socrates is a man" $(A_1)$ and "All men are mortal" $(A_2)$: it then follows that "Socrates is mortal" $(B)$.

 Induction

-Inductive reasoning is the process of inferring some general principle $b$ from a body of knowledge $a$, where $b$ does not necessarily follow from $a$. $a$ might give us very good reason to accept $b$ but does not ensure $b$.
-For example, if it is given that 95% percent of the elephants are gray, and Louise is an elephant, one can induce that Louise is gray.
-Still, this is not necessarily the case: 5 percent of the time this conclusion will be wrong.
+Inductive reasoning is the process of inferring some general principle $B$ from a body of knowledge $A$, where $B$ does not necessarily follow from $A$.
+The knowledge of $A$ might give us very good evidence for $B$, but does not logically imply $B$.

-However, an inference being derived from statistical data is not sufficient to classify it as inductive.
-For example, if all swans that a person has observed so far are white, they may instead abduce the possibility that all swans are white.
-They have good reason to believe the conclusion from the premise because it is the best explanation for their observations, and the truth of the conclusion is still not guaranteed.
-(Indeed, it turns out that some swans are black.)
+For example, if all observed swans are white $(A)$, one may infer the categorical proposition "All swans are white" $(B)$.
+The conclusion $B$ seems the best explanation for the evidence $A$, but the truth of $B$ is not guaranteed.
+Indeed, further observation finds that some swans are black.